nago3/lambda-docker-ai/README.md

 # lambda-docker-ai

-This is sample ai innfrastructure on AWS Lambda.
+This is sample ai infrastructure on AWS Lambda.

 ## TensorFlow versions